-Over two days last week, Thailand reported a score of new coronavirus cases.
-All were Thai nationals returning by air from the Middle East.
-Otherwise, there have been almost no new community or ‘inside country’ cases since mid-May.
+For nearly three months, Thailand has not reported any community-based coronavirus cases.
 Thai Airways (as with a growing number of other airlines) requires a “fit-to-fly” medical certificate for all passengers; it also obliges passengers to wear face masks throughout the entire flight.
 Such precautions are more likely to inspire confidence given that masks can reduce transmission by as much as 50 per cent.
 As a further protection, everyone is screened on arrival in Thailand with foreigners still required to undergo two weeks of quarantine.

-For the Thai government, such measures will be maintained until 30 June, 2020, when they will be reviewed.
+For the Thai government, such measures will be maintained until the end of August, 2020, and will probaby be maintained for a longer period stretching into October and beyond.
 Thailand, which reacted swiftly to the outbreak by imposing extremely strict precautions despite its reliance on tourism for up to 20 per cent of its revenue, remains one of the world’s coronavirus success stories.
-For a country of nearly 70 million people, it has had just under 3,100 reported cases and fewer than 60 deaths.
+For a country of nearly 70 million people, it has had just 3,356 reported cases as of 11 August and fewer than 60 deaths.
 According to one Thai official, “we are fully aware that despite all our hygiene precautions, passengers still risk infection during flights.
 That is why they are tested on arrival.”

 Thailand’s air travel precautions, but also the experiences with infectious diseases of other Asian countries, such as Vietnam and Taiwan, would be well heeded by European and other western countries – and their airlines.
 The pandemic is far from over.
 As health specialists are repeatedly pointing out, now is not the time to relax measures designed to protect lives, particularly with regard to air travel.
 Yet neither Switzerland nor SWISS, which in earlier days as Swissair ranked as one of the world’s best airlines, appear to be applying the safeguards that have kept Thailand out of serious trouble.